jcaillon/Notes/git/git.md

 # it alters every commit AFTER the one you specify, so git rebase HEAD wouldn't do anything
 ```

+beware :

+Never rebase a public branch (e.g. master, release branch, shared dev branch...).
+You want to rebase ONTO a local (or single user) branch then merge fast-forward in the public branch!
+That way, you don't change the history on the public branch, you just fast-forward new commits.

+#### git merge/rebase with confidence

+Use the savepoint pattern described here to merge without the fear of losing things.

+In this scenario, I want the changes of _feature_ branch on my _master_ branch.

+1. Make sure you're on the right branch and that you have a clean working state, `git status` should show the _master_ branch with nothing to commit
+2. Create a new branch to use as a savepoint, but don't switch to it, `git branch feature_savepoint`;  `git status` should still show _master_
+3. Do the merge or the rebase
+4. Is it OK?
+5. **NO** : go back to savepoint `git reset --hard feature_savepoint`
+6. **YES** (or clean up) : delete the savepoint `git branch -d feature_savepoint`

+*Note* : you don't actually need this in case of a merge, you can just `git reset --hard <commit-ish>` to the commit that was the tip of you branch before the failed merge!

+#### git merge versus rebase

+**merge** :

+- pros : easier, better traceability of the dev (keeps info about the historical existence of a feature branch and its commits)
+- cons : history is confusing and you can't revert features easily since they are not packed as a single commit

+**rebase** :

+- pros : clean history, easy to manipulate commits as they are atomical
+- cons : hard than merge and needs a better comprehension of git, you lose info/context on the feature branch (or you keep a stale feature branch), you need to protect shared branches when rebasing or you take the risk to rewrite history on a multi user branch

 ### git stash

 Temporarily saves changes that you don’t want to commit immediately for later.
 Can re-apply the saved changes at any time.